a-rey/0xDEADBEEF/README.md

 Each directory has an `.asm` file with the assembly and a corresponding test file.
 Execute the test file with `make test` or see a disassembly with `make print`.

+## TODO:

+- Add ARM support to Linux shellcode
+- Add a bind shell to Windows shellcode

 ## Platform Notes:

 - macOS:

   - [System Call Table](https://opensource.apple.com/source/xnu/xnu-2782.20.48/bsd/kern/syscalls.master)
 - Linux:
   - [System Call Arguments](https://syscalls.kernelgrok.com/)